scolt/dynamic-redux-tools/README.md

 # Dynamic Redux Tools
 This module is a wrapper around createStore from redux-toolkit.
-It provides ability to add reducers/middleware asynchronously.
+It provides the ability to add reducers/middleware asynchronously.

 ## How to use